Lin Newborn: Life

 On July 4, 1998, white supremacists murdered Newborn at the age of 24 along with his friend, Daniel Shersty.
 On July 6, 1998, Newborn's body was found three miles west of U.S. Highway 95 near Rome Boulevard, within 150 yd of Shersty's body.
 Police state that the victims were lured by two women, under the pretext of attending a party.
 Newborn and Shersty were taken to a northwest part of the valley, where they were beaten and possibly tortured before being shot to death.
 Police speculate that Newborn may have been trying to escape when he was killed.

 John "Polar Bear" Butler (then 26), a known neo-Nazi, was convicted of the murders and sentenced to death.
 He was allegedly the leader of a group called the Independent Nazi Skins.
 After appealing, Butler's death sentence was vacated and he was given four life terms without parole.
 He is registered with the Las Vegas Metropolitan Police Department's gang unit as a white supremacist.
 He is currently housed at High Desert State Prison in Nevada.
+In 2014, four other people, Melissa Hack, her brother Ross Hack, Ross's ex-girlfriend Mandie Abels, and Leland Jones were arrested for their involvement in the murders.
+They were tried in federal court since the crime had occurred on federal land.
+In 2012, Mandie Abels was sentenced to 15 years in prison after pleading guilty to conspiracy to commit murder and agreeing to testify against Ross and Jones.
+Melissa entered a similar plea agreement and also received a 15-year sentence in 2014.
+However, both Ross Hack and Leland Jones were acquitted at trial.
+Another suspect, Daniel Hartung, approached federal authorities in 2011 and confessed to his role in the murders out of remorse for his actions.
+He was killed in a car crash in Utah in April 2012.